erdrix/cassandra-k8s-operator/website/docs/casskop/3_operations/3_cassandra_pods_operations.md

 ---
 id: 3_cassandra_pods_operations
-title: Cluster operations
+title: Cassandra pods operations
-sidebar_label: Cluster operations
+sidebar_label: Cassandra pods operations
 ---

 Some Pods Operations can be triggered automatically by CassKop if :